cockroachdb/docs/index.md

 toc: false
 ---

 CockroachDB is a distributed SQL database built on a transactional and strongly-consistent key-value store.
-It **scales** horizontally; **survives** disk, machine, rack, and even datacenter failures with minimal latency disruption and no manual intervention; supports **strongly-consistent** ACID transactions; and provides a familiar **SQL** API for structuring, manipulating, and querying data.
+It scales horizontally; survives failures with minimal latency disruption and no manual intervention; supports ACID transactions; and provides a familiar SQL API.

 <div class="row">
     <div class="col-md-4">